Rzewrob/AngelStepsBot/README.md

 4. In terminal type in "angel_steps"
 5. Done.
 Shut down bot after stream

+If you need to edit Count since late to some bits.
+Edit CheerCount value with bits value.
+Then restart bot.
+Follow steps above

 Below this line is orginal Readme
 ##################################################################################################################################################################